Dental Implants in Littleton, CO

 - Desiring a natural, beautiful smile

-What’s Involved in Dental Implants?
+What’s Involved in A Dental Implant Procedure?

-The process begins with an x-ray to evaluate the current bone and gum condition.
+- X-Rays and Impressions: The process begins with an x-ray to evaluate the current bone and gum condition.
 This helps your dentist conclude if a dental implant is necessary.
 An impression is then taken to create a mold of the patient’s teeth in order to develop a customized implant.

-Any remaining troubled teeth that remain in the mouth will be extracted prior to implant placement.
+- Tooth Extraction and Implant Placement: Any remaining troubled teeth that remain in the mouth will be extracted prior to implant placement.
 In order to place the implant, a small hole is drilled into the jawbone.
 The implant is then placed into the jawbone.

-Following implant placement, the jaw may need weeks or several months to heal and fully fuse to the implant.
+- Abutment and Crown Placement: Following implant placement, the jaw may need weeks or several months to heal and fully fuse to the implant.
 After the jaw has healed, an abutment is placed onto the implant.
 The abutment allows for proper connection to the crown.
 The crown is then attached to the abutment, leaving the patient with a brand new, long-term tooth or set of teeth.

 Dental implants are changing the lives of people who can benefit from them!
 They are rediscovering the confidence and comfort they once had with their natural teeth.